GoogleCloudPlatform/hadoop-discovery-tool/README.md

 1. This python-based tool will use **Cloudera API**, **YARN API**, **File system config files** and OS based native **CLI** request to retrieve information from the Hadoop cluster
-2. Information from the APIs will come in the form of JSON response
+2. Information from the APIs will come in the form of JSON responses
 3. Information from CLI command request will be outputs stored in CSV files and JSON.
 4. With the help of Python parsing methods inside docker container, required insights generated about the hadoop cluster will be retrieved
 5. As an output of tool execution, a **PDF report** will be generated which will contain information about all the features